 This was Modi's third trip to Japan as prime minister and his 12th summit with Abe.

-The two countries will also collaborate on infrastructure, such as port and road projects in third countries like Sri Lanka, Myanmar and Bangladesh.
+The two countries will also collaborate on infrastructures, such as port and road projects in third countries like Sri Lanka, Myanmar and Bangladesh.
 The Japanese government will assist with development in Northeast India as well.

 Tokyo will provide 316.4 billion yen ($2.82 billion) in yen-denominated loans this fiscal year for such projects as the adoption of a shinkansen-style high-speed rail.
 Japan has extended a total of roughly 6 trillion yen in such loans to India to date, including the fiscal 2018 total -- more than to any other country.